nixworks/public/news/2016/04/28/README.md

 ##### Elections in Equatorial Guinea
 ### [Africa's longest serving leader Teodoro Obiang, the President of Equatorial Guinea is declared the winner of the recent election with 93.7 per cent of the vote.
 His government has been heavily criticised by human rights group. ](/news/2016/04/28/africa-s-longest-serving-leader-teodoro-obiang-the-president-of-equatorial-guinea-is-declared-the-winner-of-the-recent-election-with-93-7-p.md)
-_Context: Teodoro Obiang, Africa, President of Equatorial Guinea, Elections in Equatorial Guinea_
+_Context: Elections in Equatorial Guinea, President of Equatorial Guinea, Teodoro Obiang, Africa_

 ##### India
 ### [India launches IRNSS-1G, the seventh and final series of satellite for the Indian Regional Navigation Satellite System (NAVIC) ](/news/2016/04/28/india-launches-irnss-1g-the-seventh-and-final-series-of-satellite-for-the-indian-regional-navigation-satellite-system-navic.md)